noahweasley/TimeLY/README.md

 If you are interested in fixing issues and contributing directly to the code base, open an issue with `Want to Contribute`, stating what would be your contributions.

+ ###  TimeLY  Copyright (C) 2021  NoahWeasley

+This program is under the G.P.L 3.0 license and comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions that, anyone is permitted to copy and distribute verbatim copies of its license document, but changing it is not allowed.